Audi Q7 e-tron (2016–2019) review

-A direct rival to luxury plug-in hybrids like the Volvo XC90 T8, the Audi Q7 e-tron is large, practical, very comfortable, fast and – when driven sensibly with fully charged batteries – very economical.
+Previously a direct rival to luxury plug-in hybrids like the Volvo XC90 T8 when new, the Audi Q7 e-tron is large, practical, very comfortable, fast and – when driven sensibly with fully charged batteries – very economical.

 Powered by a 3.0-litre V6 diesel engine and a 94kw electric motor producing a combined 368bhp, the Q7 e-tron strikes a great balance between performance and economy.
 There’s lots of low-down power, 0-62mph takes just 6.2 seconds and overtaking ability is fantastic in spite of the Q7’s 2.5-tonne weight.